AdaCore/why3/doc/manpages.rst

 please consider submitting a new prover configuration on the bug tracking system.)

-The result of provers detection is stored in the user’s configuration file (:file:`~/.why3.conf` or, in the case of local installation, :file:`why3.conf` in Why3 sources top directory).
+The result of provers detection is stored in the user's configuration file (see :numref:`sec.whyconffile`).
 This file is also human-readable, and advanced users may modify it in order to experiment with different ways of calling provers, e.g., different versions of the same prover, or with different options.